Sukhoi Su-17: Development

-Following the S-22I, two pre-production prototypes were constructed, designated the S32-1 and the S32-2, respectively.
+Following the S-22I, two pre-production prototypes were constructed, designated S32-1 and the S32-2.
 The two aircraft mounted updated avionics, and replaced the older AP-28I-2 autopilot with the newer SAU-22 automatic control system.

-The next series of prototypes were the Su-7-85, with 85 indicating the batch number, continued from that of the Su-7.
-The batch of ten aircraft incorporated a completely redesigned fuselage, a streamlined cockpit (similar to that of the Su-7U), extra and more accessible maintenance hatches, and an upwards-opening canopy.
+The next series of prototypes were the Su-7-85, with 85 indicating the batch number.
+The batch of ten aircraft incorporated a redesigned fuselage, a streamlined cockpit (similar to the Su-7U), extra, more accessible maintenance hatches, and an upward-opening canopy.
 The front of the cockpit was protected with a windshield and two electrically heated side windows.
-The first three aircraft of the 86th batch that followed further incorporated clear windshields with warm air blown at it, taken from the 9th stage of the engine compressor.
-However, this new windshield was dropped in favor of the more traditional glazed windshield following tests by the 4th Combat Use and Retraining of Air Force Personnel Center in Lipetsk.
+The first three aircraft of the 86th batch incorporated clear windshields with warm air blown at them, taken from the 9th stage of the engine compressor.
+However, this windshield was dropped in favor of the more traditional glazed windshield following tests by the 4th Combat Use and Retraining of Air Force Personnel Center in Lipetsk.

-The Su-7-85 was equipped with a modified KS4-S32 ejection seat, capable of safely ejecting the pilot at speeds above 140–170 km/h in the event of an accident.
+The Su-7-85 was equipped with a modified KS4-S32 ejection seat, capable of safely ejecting the pilot at speeds above 140–170 km/h.

-The fuel system of the Su-17 was modified from that of the Su-7 as well - fuel was now stored in three lightweight tanks, with provisions for up to four disposable auxiliary tanks each with 600 litres of capacity (itself used on the Su-7B), or two PTB-1150 tanks with 1150 litres each, mounted on "wet" pylons underneath the fuselage.
+The fuel system was modified from the Su-7, as well; fuel was stored in three lightweight tanks, with provisions for up to four disposable auxiliary tanks each with 600 litres of capacity (itself used on the Su-7B), or two PTB-1150 tanks with 1150 litres each, mounted on "wet" pylons under the fuselage.

-The wing was largely unmodified from that mounted on the S-22I prototype.
-The stationary part of the wing being half as long as the rotating part.
+The wing was largely unmodified from the S-22I.
+The stationary part of the wing was half as long as the rotating part.
 With wings at maximum sweep, the Su-17 would look virtually identical to the Su-7.
-A slide-out flap was installed on the stationary part of the wing, while a slat, a rotating flap and aileron are mounted on the rotating part.
-The sweep angle of the wing could be configured between 30° and 63°.
-The horizontal and vertical tails are swept at 55°.
+A slide-out flap was installed on the stationary part of the wing, while a slat, a rotating flap and aileron were mounted on the rotating part.
+The sweep angle could be configured between 30° and 63°.
+The horizontal and vertical tails were swept at 55°.

 Flight control was assisted by non-reversing hydraulic boosters, the BU-220DL2 and -220DP2 for the left and right ailerons, the BU-250L and -250P for the stabilizers and the BU-250DRP for the rudder.
-The flight control systems are spring loaded to provide a feedback force on the stick and the rudder pedals.
+The flight control systems were spring-loaded to provide feedback on the stick and the rudder pedals.